rxshabN/patreon-clone/README.md

 - Create, read, and manage user profiles
 - Payment integration with Razorpay for subscriptions
 - Responsive design with Tailwind CSS
-- MongoDB Atlas for data storage
+- MongoDB Atlas Cluster for data storage

 ## Technologies Used